 The financial health of the company or government entity issuing a bond affects the coupon that the bond is issued with—higher-rated bonds issued by creditworthy institutions generally offer lower interest rates, while those less financially secure companies or governments will have to offer higher rates to entice investors.

 Similarly, the creditworthiness of the issuer will affect the bond's price on the secondary market.
 If the issuer is financially strong, investors are willing to pay more since they are confident that the issuer will be capable of paying the interest on the bond and pay off the bond at maturity.
-But if the issuer encounters financial problems—and especially if it's downgraded by one of the ratings agencies (for more see Bond ratings)—then investors may become less confident in the issuer.
+But if the issuer encounters financial problems—and especially if it's downgraded by one of the ratings agencies (for more, see Bond ratings)—then investors may become less confident in the issuer.
 As a result, prices may fall.

 The risk that the financial health of the issuer will deteriorate, known as credit risk, increases the longer the bond's maturity.
-As a result, bonds with longer maturities also tend to pay more in order to compensate investors for the additional risk.

 Inflationary conditions generally lead to a higher interest rate environment.
 Therefore, inflation has the same effect as interest rates.
 When the inflation rate rises, the price of a bond tends to drop, because the bond may not be paying enough interest to stay ahead of inflation.
 Remember that a fixed-rate bond’s coupon rate is generally unchanged for the life of the bond.